OpenID Federation 1.0

 A leaf entity issues a JWT that is signed by the leaf entity’s private key.

-The OIDC Federation specification requires that the payload part of the JWT issued by a leaf entity contain the public key corresponding to the private key which is used to sign the JWT.
+The OpenID Federation specification requires that the payload part of the JWT issued by a leaf entity contain the public key corresponding to the private key which is used to sign the JWT.
 The jwks claim is used to include the public key.

 As a result, the JWT becomes a self-signed JWT.
 Therefore, both the iss claim (Issuer; RFC 7519 Section 4.1.1) and the sub claim (Subject; RFC 7519 Section 4.1.2) in the payload part of the JWT hold the leaf entity’s identifier.